U.N. investigator calls for prosecuting Bush-era torture crimes

 International law prohibits granting immunity to public officials who have engaged in acts of torture, he said.

-"The fact that the policies revealed in this report were authorised at a high level within the U.S. government provides no excuse whatsoever.
+"The fact that the policies revealed in this report were authorized at a high level within the U.S. government provides no excuse whatsoever.
 Indeed, it reinforces the need for criminal accountability," Emmerson said.

 Torture is an international crime and perpetrators may be prosecuted by any other country to which they might travel, he added.